Elevation Profile of the Everest Base Camp Trek

 Tropical (Below 1,000 meters): This is the lowest terrain point in the country, mostly with warm and humid environments with high temperatures.

-Sub-Tropical (Below 2,000 meters): Sub-tropical is the mid-level terrain in the country with moderate temperatures throughout the year.
+Sub-Tropical (Below 2,000 meters): Sub-tropical is the mid-level terrain in country with moderate temperatures throughout the year.
 Summer is warm, and winters are cool at this point

 Temperate (Below 3,000 meters): This high elevation point has cooler temperatures and mild warmth.
 Summers are mild and winters are colder; this zone receives rainfall in monsoon and snow in winter.

-Sub-Alpine (Below 4,000 meters): As this region is close to the alpine zone, the cool and cold temperatures are dominant here.
+Sub-Alpine (Below 4,000 meters): As this region is close to the alpine zone, cool and cold temperatures are dominant here.
 This season mostly has cold and cold temperatures with a short summer season; the sub-alpine region receives heavy rainfall during winter.

 Alpine (Below 5,000 meters): From here, the very coldest section of the Himalayas starts.
 The region is cold and cool, with very short summer and growing seasons.
-The temperatures in this region are low throughout the year and snowfall can occur any time..
+The temperatures in this region are low throughout the year and snowfall occur any time..

-Tundra/Trans-Himalayan (Above 5,000 meters): This is the coldest zone in the Himalayas, temperatures here are extremely cold, and this region has permanent ice and snow.
-Besides the temperature, the oxygen level is also significantly low in the region.
+Tundra/Trans-Himalayan (Above 5,000 meters): This is coldest zone in the Himalayas, temperatures here are extremely cold, and this region has permanent ice and snow.
+Besides the temperature, the oxygen level is significantly low in the region.

 How Elevation Affects Temperature and Weather Patterns?

-The rise in elevation has several effects on temperature and weather patterns, you will also notice these while trekking through different Everest Base Camp Trek elevation points.
+The rise in elevation has several effects on temperature and weather patterns, you notice these while trekking through different Everest Base Camp Trek elevation points.
 One of the most noticeable things while moving to a higher region from a low altitude is the drop in temperatures.
 This happens due to the phenomenon called Lapse Rate; as you start ascending to the higher elevation points, the temperatures start to drop by 6.5° C for every 1,000 meters.
-Thus, the higher you ascend, the lower temperatures will be until you reach the complete tundra zone.
+Thus, the higher you ascend, lower temperatures until you reach the complete tundra zone.

 Similarly, another factor that affects temperature and weather patterns at higher altitudes is the Diurnal Temperature Variation.
 This term refers to the change in temperatures of a region within a single day, during the daytime and night.
-Compared to other regions, the Himalayan region has a greater diurnal temperature variation; during the day, the sun heats air and ground quickly.
-However, the thin atmosphere loses the heat rapidly, which results in colder mornings and nights at higher altitudes.
-Moreover, the elevation affects wind patterns; the Himalayan region has stronger high winds due to large-scale atmospheric circulation and reduced friction with the ground.
+Compared to other regions, Himalayan region has a greater diurnal temperature variation; during the day, sun heats air and ground quickly.
+However, thin atmosphere loses the heat rapidly, which results in colder mornings and nights at higher altitudes.
+Moreover, elevation affects wind patterns, Himalayan region has stronger high winds due to large-scale atmospheric circulation and reduced friction with the ground.
 Other factors like humidity, cloud formation, duration of seasonal variation, snow, and ice, etc., are immensely influenced by the elevation difference.

 High-Elevation Trekking Training and Preparation